Non-surgical Clubfoot Treatment

 • * this is especially true of many of those claiming to follow the Ponseti Method

-• if the *supposed* Ponseti Method isn't working, it's not the Method, it's the caregiver.
+• if the *supposed* Ponseti Method isn't working, it's not the Method.
+It is the technique .

 • the Ponseti Method is able to initially correct every clubfoot.